danleh/wasabi/tutorial/task0/3-hello-c/README.md

 and opening http://localhost:8000/hello.html in a browser.

+## Bonus

-*Bonus: Check the JavaScript and wasm files for some nitty gritty details of Emscripten.*
+Check the generated JavaScript and WebAssembly files for some internal details of Emscripten.
+In particular, see with `wasm-objdump` that the WebAssembly file contains a lot generated code.
+This corresponds, e.g., to formatting in printf.

-*Bonus: Note how large the WebAssembly file is.
-How would you reduce the size of a binary in a regular C compiler?
-See how that works here.*
+Since the WebAssembly file is so large: How would you reduce the size of a binary in a regular C compiler?
+Does that work here?